More than 30 students and faculty attended a recent Diversity Committee meeting, which featured input from new Diversity Consultant Robyn Teplitzky.

 For the 2018-2019 school year, the Diversity Committee will plan and coordinate activities and events by theme each month.
 Movies, guest lecturers, assemblies, and more will be planned.
 The committee’s first program was October 1 when students and faculty took to social media to declare their support of: One Day Against Hate.

-In November, the theme is Mix It Up and an actual day (planned for Thursday, Nov.
-8) is designated for students and faculty to mix it up with one another.
+In November, the theme is Mix It Up and an actual day (during the first week of the month) will be designated when students and faculty mix it up with one another.
 Hamden Hall has participated in the past in Mix It Up Day, which is an international campaign that encourages students to identify, question, and cross social boundaries during lunch.

 In the end, it’s all about respecting and valuing each student for their worth, abilities, learning styles, life experiences, and more.